beb0pwned/kalifyer/README.md

 ## Requirements
 - Python 3
-- Ubuntu (Possibly more distros in the future)
+- Debian OS (Possibly more distros in the future)

 ## To install Burpsuite:
 1. `cd web_downloads`